WWE Rumors: Former Champion Expected To Be Out Until Summer Of 2020

+Xavier Woods is expected to be out of action for several months as a result of injury.

 There are many different characters and personalities in WWE, but there are some who fans immediately start to miss.
 The New Day has become one of the most popular stables in wrestling history, and all three members play integral parts for their fans.
-Unfortunately, Xavier Woods has recently suffered an injury that will keep him off TV awhile longer and out of the ring until at least the middle of next year.
+Unfortunately, Woods recently suffered an injury that will keep him off TV a while longer and out of the ring until at least the middle of next year.

 As previously reported by The Inquisitr, Woods was injured during a WWE Live Event in Sydney, Australia, and it was much worse than originally thought.
 He was partnering with Big E against The Revival, and the injury occurred due to what many have considered a “freak accident.”